ohwillie/harry/README.md

 ##### `harry.har(entry)`

-Returns a properly formatted HAR for the given entries.
+Returns a properly formatted HAR for the given entry.

 ##### `harry.har(entries)`